jhu-seclab-cobra/commons-graph/.github/instructions/debugging.instructions.md

 - Test error conditions explicitly

 ### Debugging Tools
-- Use appropriate debugging tools for the language/platform
+- Use IntelliJ IDEA or Android Studio debugger for Kotlin debugging
 - Set breakpoints at critical points
 - Use step-through debugging when needed
-- Monitor memory usage and performance
+- Monitor memory usage and performance using JVM profiling tools
+- Use Kotlin coroutines debugger for concurrent code

 ## Error Recovery
 ### Graceful Degradation